How to get started on financial planning

 Expenses to income (%) of an average customer in May 2021 vs May 2022

-But with so many types of insurance plans out there, how do you even begin to shortlist your options?
+With the abundance of insurance plans available, it can be overwhelming to narrow down your options.
 This article can help you get started on your insurance planning and decide which policy is suitable for you.

 From personal to housing loans, most of us will come face-to-face with debt at some point.
 As such, managing debt is the cornerstone of prudent financial planning.
-When taking up a home loan, source for a suitable package that meets your needs.
+When taking up a home loan, it is essential to explore options that align with your needs and requirement.
 If you have an existing home loan, you may be able to reduce it through refinancing.
 Home loan options include fixed-rate, floating-rate or a combination of both.
-So, sourcing for an appropriate deal can go a long way in helping you save.
+By carefully selecting the most suitable package, you can make significant savings in the long run.

-If you are struggling with debts, we can help you work your way out of the endless pile of bills.
-Rather than having debts with multiple banks, the DBS Debt Consolidation Plan can help you consolidate all your debts under one bank and potentially allow you to save on interest payments.
+If you are struggling with debts, there are solutions to help you work your way out of the endless bills cycle.
+Rather than having debts with multiple banks, the DBS Debt Consolidation Plan can help you consolidate all your debts under one bank, providing a more steamlined approach to repay your debts and help you regain control of your financial situation.
+Furthermore, you can potentially save on interest payments too.

-Investing is especially important during periods of high inflation as the value of money declines more rapidly.
-Merely holding cash in bank accounts earning a deposit interest rate of 1-2% is not sufficient.
-This is because the rate of inflation outpaces that of the returns earned on bank deposits – translating into negative real returns on our cash.
-Excess cash, if uninvested, is at risk of seeing its value erode at a more rapid pace.
+Investing is especially important during periods of high inflation due to the accelerated decline in the value of money.
+Relying solely on cash deposits in bank accounts that generate a modest deposit interest rate of 1-2% is insufficient as inflation rate tends to outpace the returns earned on bank deposits, leading to negative real returns on your cash.
+Any surplus cash left uninvested faces the risk of a more rapid decline in its value.

 Real value of money under 3 scenarios

 You don’t need a large capital to start investing.
-You can invest in a regular savings plan with Invest-Saver from just S$100 a month.
-You can also leave it to our DBS Investment Team of experts by investing in managed portfolios via our robo-advisory platform digiPortfolio.
-Start with just S$1,000 for the Asian portfolio or US$1,000 for the global portfolio.
+For beginners, kickstart your investment journey with Invest-Saver, a regular saving plan with as little as $100 a month.
+Alternatively, you can leave it to the DBS Investment Team of experts by investing in managed portfolios via our robo-advisory platform - digiPortfolio.
+Start with just $1,000 for the Asian portfolio or US$1,000 for the global portfolio.

-If you prefer to build your own stocks portfolio, opening a DBS Vickers account would provide access to 7 key global markets.
+If you’re a seasoned investor and prefer to manage and build your stocks portfolio on your own, consider opening a DBS Vickers account.
+It provides access to 7 key global markets.

 Fight inertia and start checking off some items right now to be on your way towards building a robust financial plan.

 Most financial plans assume an inflation rate of 3% when projecting future income flows to determine retirement adequacy.
-Plan for higher costs of living by assuming different inflation scenarios of 3%, 4% or 5 % and work out how these different rates impact your future cash flows and retirement planning, via the Map Your Money feature in NAV Planner.
+Plan for higher costs of living by assuming different inflation scenarios of 3%, 4% or 5 % and work out how these different rates may impact your future cash flows and retirement planning, via the Map Your Money feature under the Plan & Invest tab in digibank app.

 Financial planning can help you achieve your life goals and protect your loved ones in times of need.
 It may seem daunting at first but by taking baby steps, you can build financial resilience and enhance your financial wellness.